Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05a_run_dynamis_delta.md

   </tr>
 </table>

+---

-# Run: Dynamis (Delta Version) - GMT-style
+## Run: Dynamis (Delta Version) - GMT-style

-This strat uses GMT's strat as a base, which pairs one green and one blue tether together for Rocket Punches, and is my preferred strat for Run: Dynamis (Delta Version).
+This is by far my preferred strat that uses GMT's strat as a base, which pairs one green and one blue tether together for Rocket Punches.

 Run: Dynamis (Delta Version) can be broken down into three parts: